sapio-lang/sapio/docs/DEVELOPMENT.md

 report the affected field and action/effect path.
 Reuse a common compiled child and metadata when intentionally returning the same transaction from multiple actions.

+Custom languages implement `PolicyCompiler` and use `#[guard(policy)]` or `Builder::add_policy`.
+The [policy backend guide](POLICY_BACKENDS.md) describes ordered script composition, lowering budgets, checked Taproot artifacts, external witness construction and the artifact schema migration.
+Opaque scripts have no inferred satisfaction-weight bound; a requested minimum feerate is an error for these contracts.

+Native policies are validated before simplification.
+Fixed transaction templates are checked against their known CLTV, CSV and CTV requirements.
+Taproot keys and identical complete scripts are selected deterministically; raw fragment and inscription order within a script remain significant.

 ## Emulator service limits